Coset space actions for nonrelativistic strings: Introduction

 \section{Introduction}

-Non-relativistic (NR) string theory has attracted considerable attention in recent years, both as an alternate angle of approach to quantum gravity \cite{Hansen:2019vqf}, as well as an interesting limit of AdS/CFT \cite{Harmark:2017rpg, Harmark:2018cdl, Harmark:2020vll}.
-It was originally formulated via a particular infinite speed of light limit\footnote{This is not a strict limit, since divergences appear which require a nontrivial rewriting that introduces Lagrange multiplier fields in the action.} of the relativistic flat space string \cite{Gomis:2000bd}, then similarly for the AdS$_5\times$S$^5$ string \cite{Gomis:2005pg}, and has recently been extended to general target space geometries \cite{Bergshoeff:2018yvt,Bidussi:2021ujm}.
+Non-relativistic (NR) string theory has attracted considerable attention in recent years, both as an alternate angle of approach to quantum gravity \cite{Hansen:2019vqf}, as well as an interesting area for holography \cite{Bagchi:2009my,Bagchi:2010zz} and non-relativistic limits of conventional AdS/CFT \cite{Harmark:2017rpg, Harmark:2018cdl, Harmark:2020vll}.
+The study of NR strings was initiated in \cite{Gomis:2000bd} via a particular infinite speed of light limit\footnote{This is not a strict limit, since divergences appear which require a nontrivial rewriting that introduces Lagrange multiplier fields in the action.} of the relativistic flat space string, see also \cite{Danielsson:2000gi}, then similarly investigated for the AdS$_5\times$S$^5$ string \cite{Gomis:2005pg}, and has recently been extended to general target space geometries \cite{Bergshoeff:2018yvt,Bidussi:2021ujm}.
 Because NR string theory is naturally defined on a non-Lorentzian background it is an appealing arena to test non-AdS holography \cite{Sakaguchi:2007ba}.
 Moreover, NR string theory appears to be the natural UV completion of NR theories of gravity, e.g. \cite{VandenBleeken:2017rij, Hansen:2020pqs, Bergshoeff:2021bmc, Bergshoeff:2021tfn}.
 The study of NR string theory includes Weyl anomalies \cite{Gomis:2019zyu, Gallegos:2019icg}, action symmetries \cite{Bergshoeff:2018yvt, Harmark:2019upf, Bergshoeff:2019pij}, connection to double field theory \cite{Ko:2015rha, Blair:2019qwi, Blair:2020gng, Blair:2020ops}, classical solutions \cite{Gomis:2004ht, Roychowdhury:2019olt,Fontanella:2021btt}, Hamiltonian formalism \cite{Kluson:2017abm,Kluson:2018egd,Kluson:2018grx}, and open strings \cite{Gomis:2020fui,Gomis:2020izd}, see e.g. \cite{Oling:2022fft} for a recent review.

 In this paper we give a coset model formulation for the bosonic sectors of the stringy NR limit of the flat space \cite{Gomis:2000bd} and AdS$_5\times$S$^5$ strings \cite{Gomis:2005pg}, which from here on out we will call the NR flat space and NR AdS string respectively.
 We also use this coset formulation to give a Lax representation of the corresponding equations of motion.
 Our formulation is based on the string Bargmann algebra and the direct sum of the extended string Newton-Hooke and Euclidean algebras, in the flat space and AdS cases, respectively.
 Related coset models were previously studied in \cite{Brugues:2004an,Brugues:2006yd}, however our formulation uses a different coset structure, and we moreover work with the Polyakov form of these strings to remain as close as possible to models such as the AdS$_5\times$S$^5$ string.\footnote{Similar coset structures were investigated for NR particle geometries in \cite{Grosvenor:2017dfs, Figueroa-OFarrill:2018ilb}.} Integrability of NR strings has previously been investigated in \cite{Kluson:2017ufb,Roychowdhury:2019vzh}, and for related sigma models in \cite{Fontanella:2020eje}, but not for the NR limit of the AdS$_5\times$S$^5$ string considered in \cite{Gomis:2005pg}.\footnote{The author of \cite{Roychowdhury:2019vzh} moreover appears to claim integrability for arbitrary (torsion-free) backgrounds, which we do not expect to be able to replicate.}